pingcap/docs-cn/tiup/tiup-component-cluster-enable.md

 tiup cluster enable <cluster-name> [flags]
 ```

-`<cluster-name>`: the cluster whose auto-enabling service is to be enabled.
+`<cluster-name>`: the cluster whose service auto-enabling is to be enabled.

 ## Options

 ### -N, --node

-- Specifies the nodes whose auto-enabling service is to be enabled.
+- Specifies the nodes whose service auto-enabling is to be enabled.
 The value of this option is a comma-separated list of node IDs.
-The node ID is the first column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
+You can get the node IDs from the first column of the cluster status table returned by the [`tiup cluster display`](/tiup/tiup-component-cluster-display.md) command.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`, which means no node is selected.
+- If this option is not specified in the command, the auto-enabling of all nodes is enabled by default.

 > **Note:**
 >
-> If the `-R, --role` option is specified at the same time, the auto-enabling of services in their intersection is enabled.
+> If the `-R, --role` option is specified at the same time, the auto-enabling of services that match both the specifications of `-N, --node` and `-R, --role` is enabled.

 ### -R, --role

-- Specifies the roles whose auto-enabling service is to be enabled.
+- Specifies the roles whose service auto-enabling is to be enabled.
 The value of this option is a comma-separated list of node roles.
-The role is the second column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
+You can get the roles of nodes from the second column of the cluster status table returned by the [`tiup cluster display`](/tiup/tiup-component-cluster-display.md) command.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`, which means no role is selected.
+- If this option is not specified in the command, the auto-enabling of all roles is enabled by default.

 > **Note:**
 >
-> If the `-N, --node` option is specified at the same time, the auto-enabling of services in their intersection is enabled.
+> If the `-N, --node` option is specified at the same time, the auto-enabling of services that match both the specifications of `-N, --node` and `-R, --role` is enabled.

 ### -h, --help

 - Prints the help information.
 - Data type: `BOOLEAN`
-- Default: false
+- This option is disabled by default with the `false` value.
+To enable this option, add this option to the command, and either pass the `true` value or do not pass any value.

 ## Output